bartjkdp/signalen-quickstart/README.md

 docker-compose up
 ```

 Now visit the frontend via http://localhost:3001/ and the backoffice via http://localhost:3001/manage/.
+The Django admin can be reached at http://localhost:8000/signals/admin/.

 You can login to the backoffice with: